aerosense-ai/data-gateway/docs/source/using_the_gateway.rst

         --gcp-bucket-name=<name-of-google-cloud-bucket> \
         --output-dir=<path/to/output-directory-in-cloud-bucket> \

-If the connection to Google Cloud fails, batches will be written to the hidden directory ``./<output_directory>/.backup`` where they will stay until the connection resumes.
+If the connection to Google Cloud fails, windows will be written to the hidden directory ``./<output_directory>/.backup`` where they will stay until the connection resumes.
 Backup files will be deleted upon successful cloud upload.